sunain-s/Password-Strength/README.md

 # What I learnt
 - using C# and static typing
-- using VS as an IDE
+- using Visual Studio as an IDE
 - creating a Winforms application